Information

 Click here for a form to give permission for children to walk home alone from school.

-It is mentioned in national guidelines that one in every five pupil has additional learning needs of some sort.
-In this respect, the school follows a ALN Policy based on legislative requirements and Gwynedd Education Authority’s Implementation Guidelines.
+It is stated in national guidelines that one pupil in every five has ALN of some kind.
+In this context we have a ALN and I Policy which is based on legislative requirements and the Operating Guidelines of the Gwynedd Education Authority.

-Children are placed on the school’s ALN Register as required, on a range of stages depending on the gravity of their needs.
-The differentiated provision we arrange for them varies and includes additional classroom support, individual or small group support outside the class, advice from the Educational Psychologist, specialised support provided by the Education Authority at the school or a placement at a unit away from school premises.
-Every provision will be discussed and agreed with parents and the child prior to implementation and will be reviewed on a regular basis.
+Children are placed on the school's ALN Register as needed, at different stages according to the intensity of their needs.
+The different provisions that we organize for them will vary from additional support in the classroom, individual or small group support outside the classroom, advice from the Educational Psychologist, specialist support provided by the Education Authority in the school or placement in a unit off the school premises.
+All provisions made will be discussed and agreed with parents and the child before implementation and will be reviewed regularly.

-The school’s aim is to provide guidance and provision that will be compatible with every child’s needs throughout their time at Ysgol Llanbedrog.
-If you have any concerns about your child’s development or the implementation of the ALN Policy, please contact your child’s teacher or the Headteacher.
+Our aim as a school is to offer guidance and provision that will suit the needs of each child throughout their time at Ysgol Llanbedrog.
+If you have any concerns regarding your child's development or the administration of the ALN and I Policy, contact your child's teacher or the Headteacher.

 Pupils’ attendance and punctuality is one of the school’s main priorities.
 It is recognized that there is a correlation between attendance and educational performance.
 Consequently, parents are encouraged to ensure their children’s attendance at school.
 Governors have set an attendance target of 95.5% for each child and for the entire school.